 This Intergenerational Seminar will take a broad and intersectional view of working towards justice – we hope that our Planning Committee will reflect the diversity of identities that exist in our world.
 Candidates who are Black, Indigenous, people of color, Hispanic/Latinx, LGBTQ+, and people with disabilities are encouraged to apply.

 - Spring Seminar Chaplains: The Seminar Staff includes two Adult Chaplains and two Youth Chaplains.
 Their role is to provide a listening ear to participants who need to process the spiritual or emotional impact of their experience.
-Must receive chaplain training prior to start of the seminar.
-Typically, all fees for Chaplains, including registration, travel, food, and lodging are covered by UU@UN.
-We are committed to equitably adapting this for a virtual setting.
-Applications for Adult Chaplains are still being accepted.
+Must receive chaplain training prior to start of the seminar. $400 stipend and all fees for Chaplains, including registration, travel, food, and lodging are covered by UU@UN.
+Applications for Youth Chaplains are still being accepted.